Moving from Stream Classic to ODSP

 Updating Teams Meeting Policies

-To switch, you’ve got to update Teams meeting policies to switch the RecordingStorageMode setting from Stream (the default) to OneDriveForBusiness.
+Control over the choice of storage location is accomplished by updating Teams meeting policies to switch the RecordingStorageMode setting from Stream (the default) to OneDriveForBusiness.
 This currently can’t be done through the Teams admin center, but it’s an easy update to do in PowerShell using the latest Teams PowerShell module.
 This module contains the old Skype for Business Online cmdlets needed to update policies.
 With the module installed we can do the following ($O365Cred is a variable populated using the Get-Credential cmdlet).
 In this example, we update a single meeting policy to instruct Teams to store the recordings started by the users assigned the policy in OneDrive for Business.

 # Connect to Teams and update the meeting policy Connect-MicrosoftTeams -Credential $O365Cred $SkypeBusinessSession = New-CsOnlineSession -Credential $O365Cred Import-PSSession $SkypeBusinessSession -AllowClobber # Update the Teams meeting policy for US employees so that their meeting recordings are stored in OneDrive Set-CsTeamsMeetingPolicy -Identity "U.S. Region Workers" -RecordingStorageMode OneDriveForBusiness